VladPyatov/ML1/README.md

 5. Calculate the area under the ROC curve for each classifier.
 6. Which classifier achieves the greatest accuracy (Precision) with a completeness (Recall) of at least 70%?

+# Week 4
+# Task 4_1 - Linear Regression:
+1. Load job descriptions and corresponding annual salaries from salary-train.csv file.
+2. Bring text to lower case.
+3. Replace everything except letters and numbers with spaces.
+4. Use TfidfVectorizer to convert texts to feature vectors.
+5. Replace the omissions in the LocationNormalized and ContractTime columns with the special string 'nan'.
+6. Use the DictVectorizer to get one-hot coding of the LocationNormalized and ContractTime features.
+7. Combine all the received features in one matrix "objects-features".
+8. Train ridge regression with alpha = 1 and random_state = 241.
+9. Build predictions for two examples from the salary-test-mini.csv file.

+# Task 4_2- PCA:
+1. Load data from close_prices.csv file.
+2. On the downloaded data, train the PCA with 10 components.
+3. How many components are enough to explain 90% of the variance?
+4. Load the Dow Jones Index information from djia_index.csv file.
+5. What is the Pearson correlation between the first component and the Dow Jones index?
+6. Which company has the most weight in the first component?

+# Week 5
+# Task 5_1 Random Forest:
+1. Load the data from abalone.csv file.
+    This is a dataset in which you want to predict the age of the shell (the number of rings) by physical measurements.
+2. Convert the sign Sex to numeric: the value of F should go to -1, I to 0, M to 1.
+3. Separate the contents of the files into attributes and the target variable.
+4. Train a random forest with a different number of trees: from 1 to 50 (metric - r2).
+5. At what minimum number of trees a random forest shows quality in cross-validation above 0.52?

+# Task 5_2 GBM:
+1. Load the samples from the gbm-data.csv file.
+2. Split the samples into training and test.
+3. Train GradientBoostingClassifier (n_estimators = 250, verbose = True, random_state = 241).
+4. Use the staged_decision_function method to predict the scores of the training and test samples at each iteration.
+    Transform the resulting prediction using the sigmoid function.
+5. Calculate and plot the log-loss values on the training and test samples.
+6. Give the minimum log-loss value on the test sample and the iteration number at which it is achieved with learning_rate = 0.2.
+7. On the same data, train RandomForestClassifier with the number of trees equal to the number of iterations at which the best quality is achieved for the gradient boosting from the previous paragraph, with random_state = 241 and other default parameters.
+8. What is the value of log-loss on the test for this random forest?